Public Educational Media

 |Daniel Tiger's Neighborhood

 ©The Fred Rogers Company

-Grants support "capstone" funding to complete production for major series assured of national airing by PBS or other national distribution platforms.
-Grant proposals should highlight innovative uses of technology which will enhance community outreach and contribute to teaching audiences of all ages.
-Preference is given equally to children’s series and programs of enduring value on subjects such as history, culture and science.
-Consideration is given on occasion to single stand-alone programs of exceptional merit with a confirmed national airing.
+Grants support capstone funding to complete production for major series that are assured of national airing by PBS or other national distribution platforms.
+Grant proposals should highlight innovative uses of technology that will enhance community outreach and contribute to teaching audiences of all ages.
+Preference is given equally to children’s series and programs of enduring value on subjects such as history, culture, and science.
+Consideration is given on occasion to stand-alone programs of exceptional merit with a confirmed national airing.
 Educational television programs whose primary purpose is advocacy fall outside the program guidelines and will not be accepted.

 Submitted material related to the grant proposal will not be returned.